 What’s special about the Galapagos: The isolated group of volcanic islands off the coast of Ecuador is home to creatures found nowhere else on earth.
 The demand to visit the area is high and because of the strict rules and regulations on how many people can visit at a time, the cost to vacation there is also high.
 A cruise tends to be the best way to see the diverse areas of the islands but can cost you anywhere from $5,000 to $20,000 per person.

-Where to go instead: Costa Rica has a variety of ecosystems from rainforests and beaches to rivers and dry lands, offering plenty of wildlife viewing and outdoor adventures for a third of the price of a Galapagos cruise.
-On average, a cruise to Costa Rica ranges from $800 to $4,500, with some itineraries even departing from U.S. ports.
+Where to go instead: Costa Rica has a variety of ecosystems from rainforests and beaches to rivers and drylands, offering plenty of wildlife viewing and outdoor adventures for a third of the price of a Galapagos cruise.
+Cruises to Costa Rica start around $800 per person, with some itineraries even departing from U.S. ports.
 Once you get there, you can choose to explore a coffee farm via horseback, soak in a hot spring on the side of a volcano, hike through a cloud forest, zip line past monkeys and sloths hiding in trees and watch the famed “Jesus Christ” lizard run on water.
-Keep in mind that you can also save on your tour packages Trafalgar using your NEA discount, or book a Costa Rican cruise with NEA Vacations.
+Keep in mind that you can save on tour packages and cruises using your NEA Travel discounts!